a) The Pacific Courier Universe of Movies

 c) Connecting with the Alien and Predator universe

 With that, in de Souza's mind Val Verde would make a reappearance in Joel Silver's movie, Predator, in a scene where they take the helicopter across the border of a territory which a map reveals to be by the Chapada das Mangabeiras mountains of central Brazil, to drop the elite paramilitary rescue team with the lead played by Arnold Schwarzenegger.

 One might assume that it was something thought about behind the scenes and also discussed with him.

-Following that, since Alien had shown up as a trophy skull in Predator 2, and this led to the Alien Vs Predator movies, de Souza decided that they all had to be in the same univers that Val Verde existed in, there were more Predator movies, and this also connected with the film Prometheus.
+Following that, since Alien had shown up as a trophy skull in Predator 2, and this led to the Alien Vs Predator movies, de Souza decided that they all had to be in the same universe that Val Verde existed in, there were more Predator movies, and this also connected with the film Prometheus.

 With these these movies in which Pacific Courier and the nation of Val Verde existed in which was now about twenty movies, which probably had made about six or seven million dollars,